4 Day Mat-Su Valley Discovery from Anchorage

 1 View on Map

 Pick up your rental car in Anchorage for the 45-mile drive to the Palmer/Wasilla area.
-Along the way, make a stop to see some cool creatures.
+Along the way, you can plan to stop in Eagle River or Chugiak and have kayaks, paddleboards or canoes dropped off for you at one of the many local lakes by AK Paddlesports, and if you'd like an expert guide, they can arrange that too!
+Another option would be to stop and see some cool creatures.
 At the Musk Ox Farm, you can check out one of the Arctic's oldest living species, the musk ox; around 80 of them live here.
 And at the Reindeer Farm, you'll have the chance to pet a reindeer!
 Overnight in Palmer.

 Roundtrip Drive to Glacier View